StryderDev/ApexStats/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 **WHILE THIS BOT IS OPEN SOURCE, THERE CURRENTLY WILL BE NO SUPPORT FOR SELF-HOSTING THE BOT.**
+**Self-Hosting the bot is possible, but some conversion to a public API will be needed.**

 # Apex Stats Bot